norcams/iaas/docs/enduser/login.rst

   https://dashboard.iaas.uio.no/

 Which one is right for you?
-It depend on which cloud deployment you wish to use.
+It depends on which cloud deployment you wish to use.
 If you're a UiO user, you may want to use the infrastructure at UiO.
 Similarly, as a UiB user, you'll probably want to use the UiB version.
 Currently, the two implementations are